 Licensing of HMOs and Building Regulations are covered by separate legislation, and will need to be addressed separately.

-On 10th November 2021, the Council made an Article 4 direction that will remove certain permitted development rights that would result in new dwellings.
-This direction was confirmed on 31st October 2022.
-The direction comes into force on 15th November 2022.
-As of that date, planning permission will be required for the specified forms of development within the area where the direction applies:
+On 10 November 2021, the council made an Article 4 direction that will remove certain permitted development rights that would result in new dwellings.
+This direction came into force on 15 November 2022.
+As of that date, planning permission was required for the specified forms of development within the area where the direction applies:

-A copy of the direction is available to download.
-This includes the maps, but the boundary can also be seen using the interactive map linked from this page.
+A copy of the direction and the modification notice are available to download.
+The two need to be read together.
+Only the maps from the modified direction are available to avoid confusion.
+The boundaries can also be seen using the interactive map linked from this page.